-Carpet rule or 80/20 rule is a requirement to cover 80% of the walkable part of your floors with carpeting.
-The primary purpose of this practice is to reduce the level of noise and decrease the risk of disturbing the downstairs neighbors.
+The carpet rule or 80/20 rule is a requirement to cover 80% of the walkable part of your floors with carpeting.
+This practice’s primary purpose is to reduce noise and decrease the risk of disturbing the downstairs neighbors.

-Despite the popular belief, this rule is not explicitly stated in any state housing regulations or municipal laws.
-However, it is a widespread practice in certain metropolitan areas, such as NYC, NJ, LA and San Francisco, where the requirement is sometimes raised to 85% percent.
-In those areas, carpeting rule is a part of the house rules and are included in the lease provisions.
+Despite popular belief, this rule is not explicitly stated in any state housing regulations or municipal laws.
+However, it is widespread in some metropolitan regions, such as New York, New Jersey, Los Angeles, and San Francisco, where the requirement is sometimes raised to 85% percent.
+In those areas, the carpeting rule is a part of the house rules and is included in the lease provisions.
 Those overcrowded urban areas struggle with the problem of ambient sound or background noise.
 That is why they pushed for corporate regulations to prevent noise levels from influencing public health, comfort, safety, and convenience.

-Carpeting is an effective tool in noise abatement.
+Carpeting is an effective tool for noise abatement.
 Your tenants might have different walking habits, like shuffling and stomping.
-Presence of little kids who tend to run around or overly active pets can also aggravate the noise.
-Adopting 80% requirement helps to effectively mitigate the risks of any neighbors complaints.
+The presence of little kids who tend to run around or overly active pets can also aggravate the noise.
+Adopting an 80% requirement helps to effectively mitigate the risks of any neighbor’s complaints.
 Despite the fact that requirements for carpeting are not legally binding, noise standards are.
 Noise pollution is strictly regulated by the legal frameworks of theEnvironmental Protection Agency.
 Additionally, there is a federal regulation in place, known as the Noise Control Act of 1972.
-Even though the aforementioned laws were adopted mainly to curb noise from construction equipment,trucks and motorcycles they set a legal precedent for registering noise complaints.
+Even though the aforementioned laws were adopted mainly to curb noise from construction equipment,trucks and motorcycles, they set a legal precedent for registering noise complaints.

 What does it mean for the landlord?
-If the level of noise created by the upstairs neighbors issufficient to be considered a legal nuisance, it is enough to warrant a legal action.
-That would require the involvement of acoustic expert to determine the decibel level and validate the claim.
-After that, a distressed neighbor can bring the action to the State Supreme Court.
+If the noise level created by the upstairs neighbors issufficient to be considered a legal nuisance, it is enough to warrant legal action.
+That would require the involvement of an acoustic expert to determine the decibel level and validate the claim.
+After that, a distressed neighbor can bring an action to the State Supreme Court.
 The court can obligate you to reduce the level of noise.
 Alternatively, a neighbor can write a letter to the co-op board and cause an internal investigation.
-In both scenarios, the landlord is liable to pay all the fines and answer to all of the legal inquiries.
+In both scenarios, the landlord is liable to pay all the fines and answer all of the legal inquiries.

 Even though installing carpeting is usually the duty of the tenant, responsible landlords can secure the residence from the sources of noise in advance.

 At the end of the day, the 80% requirement is really hard to track and enforce.
-The noise complains are very rarely evolve into a legal action.
+The noise complaints very rarely evolve into legal action.
 Moreover, it is virtually impossible to control how meticulously the tenant is following the rule.
 You are not going to casually inspect if the floor is covered with rugs, right?
-Therefore, it would be wise to shield your property from noise before renting it out.
-Installation of carpeting, laminating floors with soundproof underlayment can minimize risks of lawsuit hassle.
-If you live in the areas with traditions of regulating and enforcing noise levels take an alternative approach.
+Therefore, it would be wise to shield your apartment from the noise before renting it out.
+Installation of carpeting and laminating floors with soundproof underlayment can minimize risks of lawsuit hassle.
+If you live in areas with traditions of regulating and enforcing noise levels, take an alternative approach.
 Sit down with your lawyer or trusted legal advisor and write a hard solid lease.
-This agreement should include the provisions about carpets, noises from furniture and footsteps.
+This agreement should include provisions about carpets, noises from furniture, and footsteps.
 It should have sections about the noise standards and who would be liable in case of violations.
-Follow through on both of these approaches and your tenants and their downstairs neighbors will have a quiet and peaceful life.
+Follow through on both of these approaches, and your tenants and their downstairs neighbors will have a quiet and peaceful life.